cs4560-utah-sp24/test/ch08/ex-get-forms.md

 which will either be `GET` or `POST`.
 Default to using GET when no attribute is present.

-Ensure not to modify the signature of the URL.request method while implementing `GET` form submissions, where form data is appended to the URL query string.
+Do not modify the signature of the `URL.request` method.
+Instead, append form data to the URL query string.

 Test code
 ---------